uberspark/uberxmhf/uxmhf-rpi3/README_MAVLINKSERHB.md

 1. `mavlinkserhb_userapp` interacts with `mavlinkserhbkmod` via a system-call, which in turn interacts with `uapp-mavlinkserhb` via a hypercall.

+1. boot the PI3 without uberXMHF and issue the following two commands to deactivate the serial port driver for the Raspbian (guest) OS
+  1. `sudo systemctl stop serial-getty@serial0`
+  1. `sudo systemctl disable serial-getty@serial0`

+1. Note that we need to interact with the PI3 either via a dedicated screen and keyboard or via SSH (network).
+The serial interface will not be available for testing the mavlinkserhb uberapp.
+Further, the serial debug messages from uberXMHF will only be emitted until control is transferred to the raspbian linux kernel.
+Once the kernel gets control, you will not see any further serial debug messages from uberXMHF.

+## Developer notes for mavlinkserhb uapp

 1. the periodic heat-beat is designed to be handled by the function `uapp_mavlinkserhb_handleheartbeat` within `uapp-mavlinkserhb`.
 This periodic function